-Alex is a sophomore Computer Science major from Danbury, Connecticut.
+Alex is a junior Computer Science major from Danbury, Connecticut.
 He’s fond of creative excuses; he’ll share some when he’s done feeding his dog his homework.

 - Associate News Editor December 2021 to May 2022